altibiz/ozds/docs/wiki/en/user/location/location-page.md

 # Locations

-This page holds the Locations table component and is used to find and review locations.
+This page contains the Locations table and is used to find and review locations.

 ## Content